 var tab: table<string; int> tab["10"] = 10 tab["20"] = 20 tab["some"] = 10 tab["some"] = 20 // replaces the value for 'some' key

-Arrays are simple sequence of objects.
-There are static arrays (fixed size), and dynamic array (container, size is dynamic) and index always starts from 0:
+Arrays are simple sequences of objects.
+There are static arrays (fixed size) and dynamic arrays (container, size is dynamic).
+The index always starts from 0:

 var a = [[int 1; 2; 3; 4]] // fixed size of array is 4, and content is [1, 2, 3, 4] var b: array<string> // empty dynamic array push(b,"some") // now it is 1 element of "some"

-Structs are record of data of other types (including structs), similar to C language.
-All structs (as well as other non-POD types, except strings) are passed by reference
+Structs are records of data of other types (including structs), similar to C. All structs (as well as other non-POD types, except strings) are passed by reference.

-Variant is special anonymous data type similar to structure, however only one field exists at a time.
-Its possible to query or assign variant type, as well as active field value.
+Variant is a special anonymous data type similar to a struct, however only one field exists at a time.
+It is possible to query or assign to a variant type, as well as the active field value.

-Tuple are anonymous record of data of other types (including structs), similar to C++ std::tuple.
-All tuples (as well as other non-POD types, except strings) will be passed by reference
+Tuples are anonymous records of data of other types (including structs), similar to a C++ std::tuple.
+All tuples (as well as other non-POD types, except strings) are passed by reference.

 An enumeration binds a specific integer value to a name, similar to C++ enum classes.

-Bitfield is an anonymous data type, similar to enumeration.
-Each field explicitly represents one bit, and storage type is always uint.
+Bitfields are an anonymous data type, similar to enumerations.
+Each field explicitly represents one bit, and the storage type is always a uint.
 Queries on individual bits are available on variants, as well as binary logical operations.